top of page

 Julian Hankinson, President

-Monty Mullen, Treasurer
+Monty Mullen, Treasurer/Secretary

 Established in 2007, The Tyger River Foundation is a 501(c)(3) public charity incorporated in South Carolina.
 Its current volunteer Board of Trustees plays an important role in assuring the natural and historic resources of the Tyger River Area are maintained for generations to come.